 There is a second type of token that is used to pay miners fees for including transactions in their block, it is called gas, and every smart contract execution requires a certain amount of gas to be sent along with it to entice miners to put it in the blockchain.

 “Bitcoin is first and foremost a currency; this is one particular application of a blockchain.
 However, it is far from the only application.
 To take a past example of a similar situation, e-mail is one particular use of the internet, and for sure helped popularise it, but there are many others.”
 Dr Gavin Wood, Ethereum Co-Founder

 What is a smart contract?

-Smart contract is just a phrase used to describe computer code that can facilitate the exchange of money, content, property, shares, or anything of value.
+Smart contract is just a phrase used to describe a computer code that can facilitate the exchange of money, content, property, shares, or anything of value.
 When running on the blockchain a smart contract becomes like a self-operating computer program that automatically executes when specific conditions are met.
-Because smart contracts run on the blockchain, they run exactly as programmed without any possibility of censorship, downtime, fraud or third party interference.
+Because smart contracts run on the blockchain, they run exactly as programmed without any possibility of censorship, downtime, fraud or third-party interference.